-This Block builds upon the concepts learned in prior courses and applies these to address the biopsychosocial needs of adult and gerontological populations,
+This Block builds upon the concepts learned in prior courses and applies these to address the biopsychosocial needs of adult and gerontological populations, emphasizing the management of acute and chronic conditions.
+3 credits didactic.
+Prerequisite: All previous blocks

-NURS 509.1 - Advanced Practice Nursing I: Adult/Gerontology Experiential
+NURS 509.1 - Advanced Practice Nursing I: Adult/ Gerontology Experiential